Bracksco Wine Nook

 requirement that is ideally left to a single circuit.
 The second reason

 is that if you have a power outage, you might very well like to make this circuit

 available for generator power, now or in the future.
 The third reason

 is that if something else is on the same circuit and it trips the breaker,

 As an alternative to the single circuit for a generator option presented

 above, give some consideration to installing a second outlet right next to the

 cooler, and run the line somewhere outside the room to a point where you could

 attach it to a generator.
-Thus in an emergency, you could switch the
+Thus in an emergency, you could switch the cooler's

-open, and you can do it easily.
+can do it easily.
 Later, it will be difficult.